 - Customer profitability analysis

-- Putting a measurement system in place to include both financial and non-financial metrics
+- A measurement system to include both financial and non-financial metrics

 - Managing risk and building certainty to add value